 - Assignment: When the holder of a short option position is obligated to fulfill the terms of the option contract

-- Expert-led courses to master option investment/trading
+Once you’re ready, take one of our Expert-led courses to master option investment/trading!

 Remember that the successful implementation of this strategy requires ongoing option education, practice, and disciplined risk management.